 Education: Anything regarding how to support a student in their education, from learning multiplication, to applying to college, to getting through college.

-You can also check out full resource lists at the bottom of the page!
+You can also check out full resource lists here:

 All things regarding how to have a healthy relationship between volunteer and student.

 In the article “Mentoring Youth Matters: Six Qualities that Make You a Good Mentor for Teens”, Marilyn Price-Mitchell Ph.D. explores six qualities that are essential in building developmental relationships and mentoring youth.

 In the book “For White Folks Who Reach in the Hood … and the Rest of Y’all Too: Reality, Pedogogie, and Urban Education,” Christopher Emdin draws on his own experience of feeling undervalued and invisible in classrooms as a young man of color and merging his experiences with more than a decade of teaching and researching in urban America, award-winning educator Christopher Emdin offers a new lens on an approach to teaching and learning in urban schools.
 For White Folks Who Teach in the Hood…and the Rest of Y’all Too is the much-needed antidote to traditional top-down pedagogy and promises to radically reframe the landscape of urban education for the better.

 The Developmental Relationships Framework is made up of 5 elements work together and help people create strong and healthy relationships with youth.

 Copyright © 2018 by Search Institute®, 3001 Broadway Street NE, Suite 310, Minneapolis MN 55413; 800-888-7828; www.search-institute.org.
 Used with permission.

 Our very own Eric Johnson participated in a webinar that discussed how to support, mentor, and advocate for DACA and undocumented youth.
 This webinar provides guidelines on how to best support the youth and includes insight from DACA recipients and their mentors.